-KEY RECOMMENDATION: Only purchase a flammable liquids cabinet that has been manufactured according to AS1940:2017 –The storage and handling of flammable and combustible liquids.
-Cabinets that follow the requirements of Australian Standards are safe, reliable and fit-for-purpose.
+IMPORTANT: Flammable liquids cabinets that have been manufactured according to AS1940:2017 –The storage and handling of flammable and combustible liquids are safe, reliable and fit-for-purpose.

-Your first consideration when choosing a flammable liquids cabinet is the construction materials, shelving and componentry.
-An indoor cabinet that meets the guidelines of AS1940:2017 is made from double-walled sheet steel and has a space of at least 40mm between the walls.
+An indoor cabinet that meets the guidelines of AS 1940:2017 is made from double-walled sheet steel and has a space of at least 40mm between the walls.
 If this space is filled, the insulation must be non-combustible.

 All componentry like gaskets or hinges must be of high standard, and not melt or fail at temperatures below 850°C.

-Cabinet doors are to be close-fitting and gaps must be sealed off so that flames, or radiant heat can not enter (or escape) the cabinet.
+Cabinet doors are to be close-fitting and gaps must be sealed off so that flames or radiant heat can’t enter or escape the cabinet.
 It’s also essential that the doors can close automatically and will be held shut at two (or more) points.

-TIP: Here at STOREMASTA we have developed a never-fail system that ensures the doors on our flammable liquids cabinets always close in sequence.
-It’s fully patented and we guarantee that the doors always close properly.
-Every single time.
+IMPORTANT: We’ve developed a never-fail system that ensures the doors on our flammable liquids cabinets always close in sequence.
+It’s fully patented and we guarantee that the doors close properly every single time.

 Your next consideration is ensuring the flammable liquids cabinet has a spill containment sump to catch leaks and seepage from broken or damaged containers.
-The spill sump must be located at the base of the cabinet and be at least 150mm deep.
-It must also be liquid-tight.
-The spill sump must be left clear and never used as shelving or a storage area.
+The spill sump must be 150mm deep, liquid-tight and located at the base of the cabinet.

 - Class 3 Flammable Liquids (Dangerous Goods pictogram at least 250mm nominal length).